• Skip to primary navigation

 Milk

-I use only full cream milk when making yoghurt.
-The reason for this is it will produce a thicker, creamier yoghurt and the cultures will multiply quicker when they are fed the optimum food, ie: full cream milk.
+Use only full cream milk when making yoghurt.
+It will produce a thicker, creamier yoghurt and the cultures will multiply quicker when fed the optimum food, ie: full cream milk.
 I use full-cream UHT milk because;

 Yoghurt Starter